 Stop Wage GarnishmentGet Withheld Money Back and Stop Future Garnishment

 So, when your paycheck is on the line, you’re going to need the pros to fight for you.
-Kakol Bankruptcy can do just this, making sure you get back what has been taken from you already, and ensuring that the next paycheck you get is 100% what is owed to you.
+Kakol Bankruptcy is ready and willing to do just that, making sure that you not only get back what’s been taken from you but ensuring you receive 100% of the money due to you when your next paycheck is issued.

 - Court-ordered child support

 - Student loans that have been defaulted on

 But if you talk to me, or one of the bankruptcy specialists at my firm, there may be something that can be done to help you irrespective of your source of income.

 Both Chapter 7 and a Chapter 13 bankruptcy can stop creditors from collecting money from existing wage garnishments and prevent them from initiating new wage garnishments.

 As soon as bankruptcy is filed, an automatic stay kicks into place, and creditors have to stop trying to get the money owed to them immediately.
 This includes forcing employers, via a wage garnishment, to pay over money owed to their employees.
 In terms of the stay, creditors can’t do anything, irrespective of what amount is owed.
 They have to drop lawsuits and may not make any telephonic demands or demands in writing.
 That is a huge relief to my clients.